cesaro/dpu/doc/notes.rst

   stid::Replay, as it should.
 Similarly the DataRaceAnalysis cannot store a vector of dpu::Replay because it's not default constructible (grrrrrrrrr).

+- include deadlocking programs in the regression tests

 Alternatives
 ============